-AUBAGIO is a once-daily pill prescription used to treat relapsing forms of multiple sclerosis (MS).
+AUBAGIO is a once-daily pill used to treat relapsing forms of multiple sclerosis (MS).
 This includes clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease, in adults.

 You and your healthcare provider will decide if AUBAGIO is right for you.
 AUBAGIO is an option for people with relapsing MS who are: